dmolsen/Throttle/README.md

 Throttle is simply a web-based wrapper for [ipfw](http://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/firewalls-ipfw.html).
 Unfortunately, ipfw requires `sudo` to run and, therefore, will prompt for a password when the command is run.
 This doesn't work well for a web-based product.
 To make sure Throttle and ipfw can run without a password do:

-1. At command prompt type: `visudo`
+1. At command prompt type: `sudo visudo`
 2. Enter in your administrator password
-3. Using the arrow key scroll to the bottom, type `i`, hit a carriage return so you have a new line and then type: `[need to look this up again]`
+3. Using the arrow key scroll to the bottom, type `i`, hit a carriage return so you have a new line and then type: `[your username] ALL= NOPASSWD: /sbin/ipfw`
 4. Hit `ESC` and then `:wq`

 ### Install Node ###